wasny0ps/Network-Notes/1x4 - Software Defined Networking/README.md

 <p align="center"><img height="350" src="https://github.com/wasny0ps/Network-Notes/blob/main/1x4%20-%20Software%20Defined%20Networking/src/SDN.png"></p>

-SDN stands for Software Defined Network which is a networking architecture approach.
+SDN stands for Software Defined Networking which is a networking architecture approach.
 It **enables the control and management of the network using software applications**. **Through Software Defined Network (SDN) networking behavior of the entire network and its devices are programmed in a centrally controlled manner through software applications using open APIs**.

 Generally, **enterprises use SDN**, the most widely used method for application deployment, to deploy applications faster while lowering overall deployment and **operating costs**. **SDN allows IT administrators to manage and provision network services from a single location**.
 And, cloud networking software-defined uses white-box systems. cloud providers often use generic hardware so that the cloud data center can be changed and the cost of **CAPEX and OPEX** saved.
 To understand software-defined networks, we need to understand the various **planes involved in networking**: